one-net/onenet.-client-Bushi/README.md

 * John has 5+ years working in traditional video game development environments.
 After receiving his bachelor's degree in Computer Engineering, he then spent 4+ years working in information technology while continually improving proficiency of different programming languages.
 John is also highly proficient within finances and has expertise in budgeting, risk management, compliance, and other accounting principals.

 Brandon -
-* Brandon has 5+ years of professional Software Engineering experience ranging from Game Development to Machine Learning.
-As a predominantly back-end focused developer, he is proficient in numerous programming languages and has taken on the responsibility of programming the infrastructure and server management of Bushi.
+* Brandon has 5+ years of professional Software Engineering experience in Machine Learning and 10+ years of Game Development experience.
+As a predominantly back-end focused developer, he is proficient in numerous programming languages and has taken on the responsibility of leading the development of Bushi.

 Filip -
 * Filip is a specialist in technical art design/project management and has 5+ years of professional experience working in traditional and blockchain based game development industries.
 Notably, he has worked in studios such as The Endless Collective, Ron Revog Inc., Kaon Interactive, and more.